oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 A small example may help clarify the concept of information.
 The information content of an instance can be no greater than the smallest data instance for which lossless round-trip conversion is possible.
-For example, an IPv4 address presented in dotted quad format is 17 bytes of JSON string data ("192.168.101.213"), but can be converted to 4 byte RFC 791 format and back without loss.
+For example, an IPv4 address represented in dotted quad format is 17 bytes of JSON string data ("192.168.101.213"), but can be converted to 4 byte RFC 791 format and back without loss.
 The information content of an IPv4 address can therefore be